-- 14. For the purposes of this Standard on Assurance Engagements, the following terms have the meanings attributed below: - (a) Applicable criteria The criteria used by the entity to quantify and report its emissions in the GHG statement. - (b) Assertions Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the assurance practitioner to consider the different types of potential misstatements that may occur. - (c) Base year A specific year or an average over multiple years against which an entity's emissions are compared over time.
+- 14. For the purposes of this ASAE, the following terms have the meanings attributed below: - Applicable criteria The criteria used by the entity to quantify and report its emissions (a) in the GHG statement. - (b) Assertions - Representations by the entity, explicit or otherwise, that are embodied in the GHG statement, as used by the assurance practitioner to consider the different types of potential misstatements that may occur.